beelabhmc/ant_tracker/README.md

  - [metadata.py](scripts/vid_meta_data.py) A script which reads the metadata from videos and contains functions with it common to multiple other python scripts.
+ - [pipeline.py](pipeline.py) A script made to allow easier execution of the pipeline by figuring out which arguments to pass to snakemake.
  - [plot_tracks.py](scripts/plot_tracks.py) A python script which plots the tracks which matlab detects in an ROI.
 This is useful for observing the impact of tinkering with the parameters.